Chances are, you’ve heard of innovative location technology what3words (W3W).

 The company has raised over $136 million in capital from investors such as Intel, Aramex, Deutsche Bahn, Subaru and the Sony Innovation Fund and back in April, when they also switched to Cledara to manage their software subscriptions in one place.

-This last detail piqued our interest so we sat down with senior management accountant Charlie Maynard to learn more.
+This last detail piqued our interest so we sat down with Financial Controller Charlie Maynard to learn more.

 Charlie joined what3words in May 2020 and is building a promising career at the company, having been promoted twice since joining.
 Actually, we like to believe that his promotions coincided with him bringing Cledara into the organization.
 Ok, that may be a stretch...
 But either way, it’s a great outcome!